- MUNICIPAL DEVELOPMENT AND DECENTRALISATION

 - POLITICAL PARTICIPATION OF YOUNG PEOPLE

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Libya since 2005.
 GIZ has been carrying out projects on behalf of the German Government since 2011, apart from in 2014 due to the civil war.
 In view of the fragile security situation in the country, GIZ’s Libya Programme is managing these projects from Tunisia for the time being.
 GIZ runs an office in Tripoli for the work on the ground.
-Currently 30 national staff and 19 international staff are working in Libya (as at 31 December 2018).

 In Libya, the Arab Spring and the overthrow of the country’s ruler Muammar al-Gaddafi in 2014 were followed by civil war.
 Despite peace talks involving international mediators, the country remains divided.
 The Government of National Accord (GNA) has been unable to meet the expectations that were placed upon it in respect of building state structures and with regard to peace and democratisation.
 It also faces other challenges, including the existence of a rival government in the east of the country.
 Libya is a major transit country for refugees and migrants on their way to Europe.